OliverStone01/Studying-SecurityPlus/Professor-Messer-Notes/module-3/Data-types-and-classifications.md

 Human-readable means the data is stored in plain text and can be read by any human that understands the language it is written in.

-Non-human-readable would be something barcodes and encoded data.
+Non-human-readable would be barcodes and encoded data.
 This data is stored in a way that a human can’t easily read or understand.

 Some data types are a hybrid of both human readable and non-human readable.
 For example, CSV, XML, JSON, etc. a barcode for example has the numbers written below making it a hybrid.